AdobeDocs/journey-optimizer-b2b.en/help/user/content/fragments.md

    The new fragment is then displayed in the _Fragments_ listing page and is also available for use within emails and email templates.

-## Add visual fragments to an email or template
+## Add visual fragments to your email or template content

-Fragments are deigned for reuse and can be inserted for email and email template authoring.
-You can add up to 30 fragments in a given email or template.
+Fragments are designed for reuse and can be inserted for email and email template authoring.
+You can add up to 30 fragments in an email or template.
 Fragments can be nested up to one level only.

 >[!BEGINTABS]